Do you have time? 3 beautiful questions to ensure you do.Tweet

 It's so easy to 'lose' time -- and not always in a good way.
 We need clear vision and a strong sense of purpose to pull us through -- and forward.
 It's true for us as individuals.
 It's essential for high-performing teams and organizations.
 We become steadier.
 More unstoppable.
 Resilient, too.
 Learn more: EMPOWER SUCCESS and LIVE & LEAD 'ON PURPOSE'.
 Two short journeys.
 Game-changing impact.

-If you haven't already, subscribe to the Leader's Digest.
+If you haven't already, please do subscribe to the Leader's Digest.
 It's free, along with the Leadership Trifecta thank you gift, to live and lead your best.